launchableinc/cli/docs/resources/integrations/nose.md

 ## Recording test results

-The Nose plugin automatically sends test results to Launchable when you run Nose with `--launchable-subset` enabled.
+The nose plugin automatically sends test results to Launchable when you run nose with `--launchable-subset` enabled.

 However, if you want to submit test reports from a full test run to help train the model, run your tests with the `--launchable-record-only` flag: